 The Mount Coolidge Lookout and Fire Tower was one of the last projects completed by the Civilian Conservation Corps in the late 1930s.
-Built of local stone, the tower rests atop a 6,023-foot peak and is still used today as a fire lookout and dispatch center.
+Built of local stone, the tower rests atop a 6,023-foot peak on the way to Blue Bell Lodge and is still used today as a fire lookout and dispatch center.
 As the highest point in central Custer State Park, it offers breathtaking 360-degree views from the top of the fire tower.
 On a clear day, you can see the Badlands nearly 60 miles away in the east.

 One of the most peaceful ways to explore the park's prettiest spots.

 Legion Lake Lodge features newly-expanded dining room seating with water views and lakeside patio dining.